renatawong/renatawong.github.io/_pages/about.md

 **How to join us**

-If you are a master's student pursuing your degree in any of our lab's research areas under the supervision of Prof. Renata Wong, you will automatically become a lab member.
+If you are a **master's student** pursuing your degree in any of our lab's research areas under the supervision of Prof. Renata Wong, you will automatically become a lab member.

+If you are a **bachelor's student** you are encouraged to form a team of four and consult with us on a possible research topic for your capstone project.

+If you are interestd in pursuing a **PhD degree** in quantum computing, please contact us for oportunities.

 ---